HakimiX/jenkins-docker-desktop/README.md

 ### Configure Seed Job

 The seed job is a normal Jenkins job that run the job DSL script _(jobs/jobs.groovy)_; in turn, the script contains instructions that create additional jobs.
-In short, the seed job is a job that created more jobs.
+In short, the seed job is a job that creates more jobs.
 > The [Job-DSL plugin](https://plugins.jenkins.io/job-dsl/) is required.

 1. Create a Jenkins job and configure the Source Code Management section.